sparkflows/sparkflows-docs/docs/tutorials/end-to-end/price-elasticity/data-modelling.rst

 Creating Loop
 ----------------------------
-We use the ``Execute In Loop`` processor to cast the selected columns to a different data type.
-In this case we are using this processor to a correct an issue with our data ingest, and casting the Age column from a string type to a double type.
+We use the ``Execute In Loop`` processor to have the nodes that follow execute repeatedly on data corresponding to different product.
+The ``Execute In Loop`` processor creates a list of all the unique values in the selected column and filters all values except for one at a time.
+This allows us to create a model for each product without editting the workflow or using a row filter.

 Processor Configuration